Child Care Subsidy Guide - Banner

 The most common misunderstandings include:

-This site is built around those real points of confusion, because understanding the rules is only half the job.
-The other half is understanding how those rules show up on your bill.
+This site is here for those real-life confusions, because knowing the rules is only half the story.
+The other half is seeing how they appear on your bill.

 What does this guide do differently from a standard government summary?

-Official government pages are essential for final confirmation, but many parents still come away asking, “What does this mean for us?”
-That is the gap this site is trying to fill.
+Official government pages are important for the final details, but many parents still ask, “What does this mean for us?”
+This site is here to fill that gap.

 This guide goes beyond rule descriptions by offering:

-The goal is not just to repeat what CCS is.
-It is to help you make better childcare decisions before you commit to fees, schedules, and enrolments.
+Our goal isn’t just to repeat what CCS is, but to help you make smarter childcare choices before you lock in fees, schedules, and enrolments.

 Where should you start if you want to estimate your Child Care Subsidy?

-If you want a practical starting point, begin with our Child Care Subsidy Calculator.
-It is designed to help families test likely scenarios before or after enrolling in care.
+If you want a practical place to start, try our Child Care Subsidy Calculator.
+It lets families test out different situations before or after signing up for care.
+Our calculator allows you to save and compare multiple scenarios.

 You can use it to estimate: